Last Updated on April 16, 2022 by Grow with Bovees

 - Organically certified.

-- A good weed killer for flower bed use.
+- The best weed killer for flower beds.

 - Strong vinegar smell.